List of Farid Gabteni’s quotes

 The Muslim is the one who has a commitment with God, to believe in Him, to worship Him through Islâm, which raises one’s soul, in all purity, to act with kindness, to accomplish the charitable, to recommend the suitable and condemn the despicable, to call men to God, to humanism, to reform and to equity.
 This gives him a benefit in this world and the best from God.
 In truth, the best provision is piety.
 The one who gets up with God, who drinks and who eats with God, who works and who rests with God, who sleeps and dreams with God, who thinks, who speaks and acts with God, who is poor and who is rich with God, who is healthy and who is sick with God, who is young and who is old with God, who lives and who dies, with God on his lips and in the heart; that one possesses this world and the hereafter.
 He gets up, drinks and eats, works and rests, sleeps and dreams, thinks, speaks and acts, lives and dies in peace.
 In peace with himself, with men, beings and things; accordingly, in peace with God, The Supreme-Good.
 Those are the righteous.
 (Farid Gabteni)

 Islâm preaches measure and moderation in all things and for each thing, far from extremism and extremes.
-Muslims must return to the original Message of Islâm, the one of yesterday, today, and tomorrow.
-They must rebuild themselves into a community of the middle way, the community of Iqra’ , of ‘Link and Read’ through the Knowledge of God.
-First of all they must rise out from the torpor and fear that overwhelm them, and vigorously denounce everything and everybody that, through hate and violence, deform their religion.
-It is incumbent upon them to awaken and rehabilitate the original Islâm in the eyes of the world.
+Muslims must return to the original Message of Islâm—that of yesterday, today, and tomorrow.
+They must rebuild themselves as a community of the middle way, the community of ‘Iqra’ , of ‘Link and Read’ through the Knowledge of God.
+They must first emerge from the torpor and fear that overwhelm them, and vigorously denounce all that and all those who, through hate and violence, disfigure their religion.
+It is incumbent upon them to awaken and to rehabilitate original Islâm in the eyes of the world.
 (Farid Gabteni)

 The Muslim believer who knows is deeply Humanist; he will never become a naturally obscurantist criminal.
 (Farid Gabteni)